nicholasruan/meal-planner/README.md

 ## Features to Add

 * Shopping list
-* Importing ingredients from meals in planner to the shopping list
+* Import ingredients from meals in planner to the shopping list

 ## License